 How to Patent Artwork: Everything You Need to Know

-To determine if your artwork is best served by a copyright, trademark or patent, it is import to understand the differences between them and what protections they provide.
+To determine if your artwork is best served by copyright, trademark, or patent, it is important to understand the differences between them and what protections they provide.

 - Copyright: A copyright ensures pictures, paintings, music, words, and other original works of creativity cannot legally be duplicated and disseminated without the maker's authorization.
 U.S. copyrights guarantee that the artwork you produce remains your property for your lifetime and 70 years afterward unless you or your heirs sell or transfer the copyrights.
 The United States Copyright Office offers a "How To" tutorial that outlines how to get artwork copyrighted.

 - Trademark: A symbol, word, design, or phrase — or any combination thereof — that is uniquely distinguishable in making one product “functionally indistinguishable from competitors” in commerce, advertising, and marketing is an example of what can be trademarked under U.S. law.
 Think, for instance, of Nike and Reebok.
 They make the same gear, but their trademarks set them apart.
 Trademark rights can be secured through the U.S. Patent & Trademark Office (USPTO).

 - Patent: U.S. patent law defines something as “patentable” if it is a process, a machine, a manufactured article, or a “new composition,” such as a newly-created pharmaceutical.
 Generally, this means that abstract ideas, laws of nature, physical phenomena, mathematical formulas, naturally-occurring substances, and anything done entirely with the human body, such as a new technique for treading water at sea, cannot be patented.
 However, some artwork, such as dress designs, fabric patterns, and jewelry, can be patented.